 With women voting, Washington voters favor Progressive Theodore Roosevelt for president, approve initiative, referendum, and recall powers, and elect first women to statewide office and to legislature on November 5, 1912.

 HistoryLink.org Essay 5589

 : Printer-Friendly Format

 On November 5, 1912, the Washington electorate, which includes women following the 1910 suffrage amendment to the state constitution, demonstrates support for Progressive causes and candidates.
 Theodore Roosevelt (1858-1919), who has split from the Republican Party to run under the Progressive ("Bull Moose") banner, gains Washington's electoral votes but Democrat Woodrow Wilson (1856-1924) wins the White House.
 As with the presidency, the split between Progressives and conservative Republicans allows a Democrat, Ernest Lister (1870-1919), to win Washington's governor's mansion.
-Republicans claim all other state offices and three U.S. House of Representatives seats, while Progressives win two at-large House seats.
+Republican candidates claim all other statewide offices; one of them, Josephine Corliss Preston (1873-1958), becomes the first woman in Washington to hold statewide office when she is elected Superintendent of Public Instruction.
+Republicans win three U.S. House of Representatives seats while Progressives win two at-large House seats.
 Two women, a Republican and a Progressive, are elected to the Washington State House of Representatives.
 The biggest Progressive victory is the approval of state constitutional amendments allowing voters to enact laws via initiative, reject legislative action via referendum, and recall elected officials.

 "Fit as a Bull Moose"